vuejs/docs/src/sponsor/index.md

 If you are an individual user and have enjoyed the productivity of using Vue, consider donating as a sign of appreciation - like buying us coffee once in a while.
 Many of our team members accept sponsorships and donations via GitHub Sponsors.
 Look for the "Sponsor" button on each team member's profile on our [team page](/about/team).

 You can also try to convince your employer to sponsor Vue as a business.
 This may not be easy, but business sponsorships typically make a much larger impact on the sustainability of OSS projects than individual donations, so you will help us much more if you succeed.

-## How to Sponsor

-Sponsorships can be done via [GitHub Sponsors](https://github.com/sponsors/yyx990803) or [OpenCollective](https://opencollective.com/vuejs).
-Invoices can be obtained via GitHub's payment system.
-Both monthly-recurring sponsorships and one-time donations are accepted.
-Recurring sponsorships are entitled to logo placements based on tiers specified below.

 ## Tier Benefits